 Step 2: Update the Software.
 If your Mac is not updated to the latest software, you will see an available update.
 Click Update Now.

 You can check the box for Automatically keep my Mac up to date to ensure that your Mac is always updated.

 Ensure that you have safe security settings for unrecognized apps.

-Step 3: Click on the lock icon on the lower-left corner
+Step 2: Click on the lock icon in the lower-left corner.

 Files that end with “.exe” contain a program that when opened, will cause the operating system to run it immediately.
 While a “.zip” file may not be as dangerous, you should still be careful when opening one because they are commonly used to prevent programs such as email scanners from detecting virus files.